sishirsubedi/sishirsubedi.github.io/_projects/2_project.md

 The latent variable model (LVM) provides a framework for learning a set of low-dimensional hidden variables from empirically measured high-dimensional data.

 The computational methods used for latent variable modelling can be broadly classified into two groups - **linear and nonlinear models**.
-The simple linear methods include Principle Component Analysis (PCA), while complex models consist of probabilistic matrix factorization and Latent Dirichlet Allocation (LDA) models.
-The nonlinear models are generally based on neural networks, where autoencoder or variational autoencoders (VAEs) represent simpler models, and complex models include deep generative networks such as generative adversarial networks (GANs), graph neural networks (GNNs), attention networks, diffusion networks, and large language-based foundational models.
-Both linear and nonlinear models can be designed within the Bayesian framework for enhanced interpretability and the incorporation of prior knowledge.
+The simple linear methods include Principle Component Analysis (PCA).
+At the same time, complex models consist of probabilistic matrix factorization and Latent Dirichlet Allocation (LDA) models.
+The nonlinear models are generally based on neural networks, where autoencoders or variational autoencoders (VAEs) represent simpler models.
+Complex models encompass deep generative networks, including generative adversarial networks (GANs), graph neural networks (GNNs), attention networks, diffusion networks, and large language-based foundational models.
+Both linear and nonlinear models can be designed within the Bayesian framework to enhance interpretability and incorporate prior knowledge.

 <div class="row">
     <div style="width: 50%; margin: 0 auto;">